visual-layer/visuallayer/README.md

 The `visuallayer` package also lets you access [VL-Datasets](https://docs.visual-layer.com/docs/what-are-vl-datasets) - a collection of sanitized version of widely used computer vision datasets.

-For example, with only 2 lines of code, load the sanitized version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset with:
+For example with only 2 lines of code, load the sanitized version of the [ImageNet-1k](https://www.robots.ox.ac.uk/~vgg/data/pets/) dataset with:

 ![image](./imgs/usage.png)